Home About For Agencies For Personnel Contact

 Clinical Governance

-Nick Sundstrom, LPC — Clinical Director
+Nick Sundstrom, LCSW — Clinical Director

 HTL's Clinical Director holds independent authority over all clinical standards, clinician oversight, ethical boundaries, and service delivery.
 The Clinical Director operates separately from HTL's administrative and contracting operations — by design.